Skip to content

 Expense

-The raw materials required with producing steel frames means that they are always quite expensive.
-Working with steel is more labour intensive than working with timber, which also increases the cost of a steel frame in both material and labour costs.
+The raw materials required for producing steel frames mean that they are always quite expensive.
+Working with steel is more labour-intensive than working with timber, which also increases the cost of a steel-framed home in both material and labour costs.

 Negative environmental impact